INTERNATIONAL FOUNDATION YEAR IN HUMANITIES, LAW AND SOCIAL SCIENCE

 Foundations of Music

 This module will enable students to extend the skills, knowledge and understanding needed to communicate through music.
-It will help students to recognise the interdependence of musical skills, knowledge and understanding, and the links between performing, composing and appraising.
-The module will provide a framework within which analytical skills may be developed.
+It will help students to understand the history of music and to recognise the interdependence of musical skills, knowledge and understanding, and the links between performing, composing and appraising.
+The module will provide a framework within which analytical skills and essay writing techniques may be developed.

 Foundations of Statistics